“She may be easy street, but

 “Stop calling me that, for one thing,” she said, turning away icily, rearranging her Murphy bed.
 “Find a place to stay, for starters, a base of operations, whatever…go figure it out.”

-“Sure, how about I just hang around like one of your little toy boys, for when her highness is getting bored…”
+“Sure, how about I just lie low, hang around like one of your little toy boys, for when her highness is getting bored…”

 She suddenly darted back toward me, grabbing my jacket and pointing about the apartment.
 “I’ve had it with this sorry crap.
 Here, I’ll help you gather your things, I want you should leave!”